-Current office hours will be Monday/Tuesday: 2-5pm,
+Current office hours will be Tuesday and Thursday: 2-5pm, Room 4-319 and/or online

 Academic Integrity:

 Students in this course will be expected to comply with the SCUPI and/or University of Pittsburgh's Policy on Academic Integrity.
 Any student suspected of violating this obligation for any reason during the semester will be required to participate in the procedural process, initiated at the instructor level, as outlined in the University Guidelines on Academic Integrity.
 This may include, but is not limited to, the confiscation of the examination of any individual suspected of violating University Policy.
 Furthermore, no student may bring any unauthorized materials to an exam, including dictionaries and programmable calculators.
 To foster a high level of academic integrity, the University of Pittsburgh MEMS Department has recently established a coordinated and uniform approach to dealing with violations of academic regulations against cheating and plagiarism.